-The rankings of the following drugs are based on the 0-3 dependency scale, based on a study, developed by a Dutch panel of experts in 2010.
+The rankings of the following drugs are based on the 0-3 dependency scale, based on a study, developed by a Dutch panel of experts.
 Dutch panel experts from the study formulated this precisely calibrated scale to rank drugs according to their addictive potency.
 The higher the number, the more addictive the drug.

 Dependence Rating: 2.89

-Heroin is the king of all narcotics, so it comes as no surprise that it shows up as the world’s most addictive substance.
+Heroin is considered one of the most addictive drugs, so it comes as no surprise that it shows up as the world’s most addictive substance.